u451f/wp-blocked/README.md

 # BlockedUrl

 A simple library that lets you submit URLs to it and fetch a result later.
-Implemented in Perl and PHP.
+Implemented in Perl, PHP and as a Wordpress plugin.

+- Pure PHP implementation can be found [here](https://github.com/u451f/wp-blocked/tree/pure-php)
+- Wordpress plugin can be found [here](https://github.com/u451f/wp-blocked/tree/master)
 - Perl implementation van be found [here](https://github.com/u451f/blocked-perl)

 - - -